odoo/documentation/inventory/management/reporting/inventory_valuation_config.rst

 There are two ways to record your inventory valuation in your accounting books.
 As the costing method, this is defined in your product category.
 Those two methods are detailed below.

+It is important to also note that the accounting entries will depend on your accounting mode: it can be continental or anglo-saxon.
+In continental accounting, the cost of a good is taken into account as soon as the product is received in stock.
+In anglo-saxon accounting, the cost of a good is only recorded as an expense when this good is invoiced to a final customer.
+In the tables below, you can easily compare those two accounting modes.

+Usually, based on your country, the correct accounting mode will be chosen by default.
+If you want to verify your accounting mode, activate the developer mode and open your accounting settings.

 Manual Inventory Valuation
 --------------------------